trinistr/rubocop-config/README.md

 ## Gems' versions

-This configuration was originally written based on these versions:
+This configuration is written based on these versions:
-- rubocop (1.72.2)
+- rubocop (1.76.0)
-- rubocop-performance (1.24.0)
+- rubocop-performance (1.25.0)
-- rubocop-rspec (3.5.0)
+- rubocop-rspec (3.6.0)

 However, the only hard requirement is `"rubocop", "~> 1.0"`.
 All cops introduced later, and all plugins' cops are protected by version checks.